By Susan Braden

 Some dentists say that until your children can write their names in cursive, they do not yet have the motor skills to brush all of the sticky plaque from their teeth on their own.
 Remember that even baby formulas contain sugar -- so begin gently wiping your infant's gums after mealtimes.

 These rinses kill strep mutans' cell membrane to lower its levels in your mouth for the best interests of your kids!

 Xylitol is sugar substitute found in some chewing gums that often prevents strep mutans from attaching to your teeth to begin decay.
-Chewing gum with high xylitol levels often may stop the transmission of bacteria from mother to child, similar to the effect of antimicrobial prescription rinses.
+Chewing gum with high xylitol levels often may stop the transmission of bacteria from mother to child.

 Families are beginning to investigate tooth decay prevention methods and affordable dental care to halt the transmission of cavity-causing strep mutans.
 Practice proper oral hygiene to halt contagious cavities in your own mouth, even if you care about your children's oral health more than your own.
 One day, your little ones can thank you for your investment in cavity prevention, leading to long-term dental health!